HuttunenBe/hrApp/README.md

 - Desktop and mobile friendly menu
 - Responsive design for different screen sizes

+---

 ### 💻 What I learned

 I learned so much through this project.
 I got to experience what it’s like to work with the React framework and manage multiple files.
 It really makes things easier especially when it comes to keeping the code clean.
 I spent a lot of time on CSS and I’m pretty happy how it turned out.
-Here are some things I learned:

 * UseState : Managing form input
 * UseEffect:  Loading data when page loads